clicon/clixon/fuzz/README.md

 Clixon can be fuzzed with [american fuzzy lop](https://github.com/google/AFL/releases) but not without pain.

-So far the backend and cli can be fuzzed.

 Some issues are as follows:
 - Static linking.
 Fuzzing requires static linking.
 You can statically link clixon using: `LINKAGE=static ./configure` but that does not work with Clixon plugins (at least yet).
 Therefore fuzzing has been made with no plugins using the hello example only.
 - Multiple processes.
 Only the backend can run stand-alone, cli/netconf/restconf requires a backend.
 When you fuzz eg clixon_cli, the backend must be running and it will be slow due to IPC.
 Possibly one could link them together and run as a monolith by making a threaded image.